When I look back over my life of 52 years, one thing stands out the most. I’ve spent a good share of my life “living in fear.”

 Walking in Faith

-It’s essential to walk in faith, trust in God and to obey his Word every day.
+It’s essential to walk in faith, trust in God, and obey his Word every day.
 We must walk in the light of Christ.
 And remember, we have all sinned against God.
 We are all cut from the same sinful cloth.

 To God, we are all the same!